Primo Levi Prize

 Primo Levi processed what he had experienced in literature and created world literature.
 He also shared his observations and experiences in countless encounters with others.
 So his commitment went far beyond his job as a chemist.
 Throughout his life he pursued his desire to put into words the reality of the camp and what it made of the people, either in writing or speaking.

-More information on Professor Balzani
+More information about Professor Hopf

 Distinguished people since 2017